-REDEMPTION PROVISIONS...
-The District reserves the right to redeem prior to maturity those Bonds maturing on and after August 15, 2032, in whole or from time to time in part on August 15, 2031, or any date thereafter, in integral multiples of \$5,000 at a price of par plus accrued interest from the most recent interest payment date to the date fixed for redemption.
-If less than all of the Bonds are to be redeemed, the particular maturities, and sinking fund installments in the case of any Term Bonds, defined below, shall be selected and designated by the District, and if less than all of the Bonds within a maturity, or sinking fund installment in the case of any term Bonds, are redeemed, the particular Bonds or portions thereof to be redeemed shall be selected by the Paying Agent by lot or other customary random method.
+OPTIONAL REDEMPTION PROVISIONS: Bonds maturing on and after August 15, 2031, are subject to redemption prior to maturity, at the option of the District, as a whole or, from time to time in part, on August 15, 2030, or on any date thereafter, at a price of par plus unpaid accrued interest from the most recent interest payment date to the date fixed for redemption.
+If less than all of the Bonds are redeemed at any time, the maturities of the Bonds to be redeemed shall be selected by the District.

-MANDATORY SINKING FUND REDEMPTION . . .
-If the successful bidder designates principal amounts to be combined into one or more term bonds ("Term Bonds"), each such Term Bond shall be subject to mandatory sinking fund redemption commencing on August 15 of the first year which has been combined to form such Term Bond and continuing on August 15 in each year thereafter until the stated maturity date of that Term Bond.
-The amount redeemed in any year shall be equal to the principal amount for such year set forth above under the captioned "MATURITY SCHEDULE."
+MANDATORY SINKING FUND REDEMPTION: If the successful bidder designates principal amounts to be combined into one or more term bonds ("Term Bonds"), each such Term Bond shall be subject to mandatory sinking fund redemption commencing on August 15 of the first year which has been combined to form such Term Bond and continuing on August 15 in each year thereafter until the stated maturity date of that Term Bond.
+The amount redeemed in any year shall be equal to the principal amount for such year set forth above under the caption "MATURITY SCHEDULE."
+Bonds to be redeemed in any year by mandatory sinking fund redemption shall be redeemed at par by lot or other customary method.
+The principal amount of the Term Bonds required to be redeemed pursuant to the operation of the mandatory sinking fund redemption provisions shall be reduced, at the option of the District, by the principal amount of any Term Bonds of the stated maturity which, at least 50 days prior to a mandatory redemption date, (1) shall have been acquired by the District, at a price not exceeding the principal amount of such Term Bonds plus accrued interest to the date of purchase thereof, and delivered to the Paying Agent/Registrar for cancellation or (2) shall have been redeemed pursuant to the optional redemption provisions and not theretofore credited against a mandatory sinking fund redemption requirement.